1.

 Explanation

-The Hundred Year War is not a cause of WWI because it was a conflict between England and France that took place from 1337 to 1453, long before the outbreak of World War I in 1914.
+The Hundred Year War was not a cause of WWI because it was a conflict between England and France that took place from 1337 to 1453, long before the outbreak of World War I in 1914.
 WWI was primarily caused by factors such as nationalism, imperialism, militarism, and a complex web of alliances among European powers.
 The Hundred Year War, although significant in European history, did not directly contribute to the causes or events leading up to WWI.

 3.